bevyengine/rfcs/rfcs/45-stageless.md

 3. State transitions are no longer queued up in a stack.
    1. This also removes "in-stack" and related system groups / logic.
    2. This can be easily added later, or third-party plugins can create their own abstraction.
-4. When a state transition occurs, the systems in the on-update set are no longer applied immediately.
+4. When a state transition occurs, the systems in the while-active set are no longer applied immediately.
    1. Instead, the normal flow of logic continues.
-   2. Users can duplicate critical logic in the on-update and on-enter collections.
+   2. Users can duplicate critical logic in the while-active and on-enter collections.
    3. Similarly, arbitrarily long chains of state transitions are no longer be processed in the same schedule pass.
    4. However, users can add as many copies of the `flush_state` system as they would like, and loop it within an exclusive system.
 5. It will become harder to reason about exactly when command flushing occurs.